Explore Jobs

 39 Main St.

-I’m writing to recommend Pam Rivers for the Nursing position at the BM Hospital.
-I am Pam’s college advisor, and from my experience teaching her, I know she is highly qualified for a position at your hospital.
-During her time in the nursing program, she received very high marks and never missed a class.
+I am writing to recommend Pam Rivers for the Nursing position at BM Hospital.
+As Pam’s college advisor, I can confidently say she is highly qualified for this role.
+Throughout her nursing program, she achieved excellent grades and maintained perfect attendance.

-Without hesitation, I am happy to recommend Pam for this position, as I know she would be an amazing asset to your hospital.
-If you have any questions, please feel free to contact me at smiddleton@mail.com or (999) 999-9999.
+I wholeheartedly recommend Pam for this position, as I believe she would be an exceptional asset to your hospital.
+If you have any questions, please contact me at smiddleton@mail.com or (999) 999-9999.

 Sincerely,